Paternity Lawyers in Los Angeles, CA

 If you or someone you know is experiencing an issue with paternity, or if you are looking to establish paternity, it is important to enlist the counsel of a family law attorney, who can advise you of your legal rights and responsibilities as they exist under California law.

-That’s where the skilled attorneys at Whitmarsh Family Law, PC can help.
-Our firm specializes exclusively in family law, and features a team of highly skilled attorneys who are well versed in paternity cases in the state of California.
+That’s where the skilled Los Angeles Paternity Lawyers at Whitmarsh Family Law, PC can help.
+Our law firm specializes exclusively in family law, and features a team of highly skilled attorneys who are well versed in paternity cases in the state of California.
 We know that dealing with family-related issues can be difficult, but our attorneys are prepared to support you and your loved ones every step of the way.

-Our dedicated attorneys at Whitmarsh Family Law, PC welcome your call today at (310) 552-3505 to schedule an initial consultation to assess your paternity case.
+Our dedicated Los Angeles Paternity attorneys at Whitmarsh Family Law, PC welcome your call today at (310) 552-3505 to schedule an initial consultation to assess your paternity case.